Attractions

 The theme park crowds are much smaller in January to mid February and August to mid-December.
 Also, since the operators want more visitors, there are more deals to take advantage of to make the tickets more affordable.

 Check the operating hours.
-In off-season months, some of the theme parks, like Legoland and Six Flags, are closed during the week and open for fewer hours on weekends.
+In off-season months, some of the theme parks, like Legoland California and Six Flags Magic Mountain, are closed during the week and open for fewer hours on weekends.

 Keep in mind that, since this is California, theme parks will be busy on weekends during off-season months due to visits from the locals.